kanekop/another-hour-gen2-Claude/README.md

 * [ ] **General:** Performance optimization, especially for rendering many clocks.
 * [ ] **General:** Consider replacing Moment.js with a lighter library like Day.js (with necessary plugins) to reduce bundle size.
 * [ ] **General:** Progressive Web App (PWA) features for offline caching and "installability."
-* [ ] **General:** Further refine or unify the two "Another Hour" concepts, or clarify their distinct applications more prominently in the UI if they remain separate.
 * **Stretch Goals:**
     * [ ] watchOS companion app.
     * [ ] Customizable themes/skins for the entire application.